42KM Course Map & Description

-An exciting 42km trail marathon along this spectacular coastline…
+An challenging 42km trail marathon along this spectacular coastline…

 42KM COURSE SUMMARY